tyagiutkarsh/lockedin/README.md

 # Locked In

+Update: This is pending approval from Chrome Developers team.
+Will add link here once approved

 Locked In is a browser extension designed to help you stay focused by blocking distracting websites.
 Set a timer, and for that duration, you won't be able to access the websites you've configured as distracting.

 ## Features